 - Book other necessary stuff, like travel insurance, transfers, etc.

-The truth is, there is nothing simple about planning a trip of this length and so it gets very tricky in certain of the areas I’ve mentioned above.
+The truth is, there is nothing simple about trip planning, especially a trip of this length, so it gets very tricky in certain of the categories I’ve mentioned above.
+The best advice I can offer is to use a trip planning checklist.
 And while I would normally do trip planning in some sort of chronological date order, sometimes it’s necessary to do things out of order.
 And that is in fact what’s happening for me this year.

 For the last number of years, we have been spending at least 2 months in Spain with one of those months in the Catalonia region.

 Last year we skipped Spain for the most part and did Portugal and Italy because there was some questionable political stuff going on in Catalonia and we just felt it was best to steer clear of that area for the time being.
 But all seems well now and we’ve decided to return to Spain, and specifically the Catalonia region and all that it has to offer for at least part of our stay.